Gusgraph/Gusgraph/README.md

 - Connect two or more systems through APIs or automation.
 - Create a working MVP from an idea, design, or partially built prototype.
 - Fix broken deployment, SSL, DNS, email, API, or server issues.
-- Improve an existing Laravel/PHP, React, or JavaScript application.
+- Improve an existing PHP, React, or JavaScript application.
 - Build a small mobile app prototype with React Native / Expo / Firebase.
 - Add reporting, admin tools, customer records, or operational visibility to an existing system.